eclipse/vorto/website/documentation/developer-api/codegenerator-implementation.md

 1. In the main menu, click **File > New > Project > Vorto > Code Generator Project**.
    The **New Code Generator Project** dialog opens.
-2. In the field **Project name**, enter a project name.
+2. In the field **Project name**, enter a project name, for example, `HelloWorldGenerator`.
    ![new Code Generator plug-in project]({{base}}/img/documentation/vorto_new_codegen_project.png)
 3. Click **Finish**.
-4. The new plug-in projects **org.eclipse.vorto.example.helloworldgenerator** is now generated.
+   The new plug-in project **org.eclipse.vorto.example.helloworldgenerator** is generated.
 All dependencies required by the new project, as well as default classes and configuration files are generated.
    ![Default Code Generator plug-in project]({{base}}/img/documentation/vorto_codegen_default.png)

 ## Implementing the Code

 **Prerequisites**

-You have created a plug-in project. (refer to [Create a New Code Generator Plug-in Project](#creating-a-new-code-generator-plug-in-project)).
+You have created a plug-in project (refer to [Create a New Code Generator Plug-in Project](#creating-a-new-code-generator-plug-in-project)).

 Implement the actual code under the `generate()` method for the code to be generated - for example: